 Although wrapping the text around images looks good on average desktop screens, it might happen that at certain screen sizes the text will get squeezed into a narrow space.

-If you click on either of the mobile device views, you will see that the image and the text around it are not displayed correctly, just like in the following example.
+If you click on either of the mobile device views, you will see that the image and the text around are displayed differently depending on what device you are viewing it.

 This is an example of how texts wrapped around an image will be displayed on a PC:

-Therefore, this solution is not mobile-friendly.
+Therefore, this first solution might not be entirely mobile-friendly.
 In order to have a page that is also optimized for mobile screens, we recommend you use column layouts instead of wrapping the text around images.

 If you need more details on how to do this, please check out the video above or this tutorial.